learnk8s/learnk8s.io/src/gatekeeper/content.md

 ```

 At this stage, you have two constraints created in your cluster:
 The first constraint checks that your deployment is using an image with a valid tag
-The second constraint checks that your deployment defines two labels, app, and project.
+The second constraint checks that your deployment defines two labels, `app`, and `project`.

 Now, try creating the deployment with the above manifest, deployment.yaml: